-The trim tabs are recessed into the hull on the transom.
+The trim tabs are installed on the transom of the hull.
 Switches are used to control the trim tabs.
 The switches are labeled and control bow up and down movements.
 They also control starboard and port up and down movements.
 Bow up and bow down will control the hull planning attitude, while port and starboard up and down provide control for the hull trim side to side.